Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Though these fish don’t form tight schools like some other freshwater fish, they will definitely be seen interacting with one another when given the chance.
 At least 6 otocinclus catfish should be kept per tank at all times.
 Any less than this can cause your fish to become extra shy.

 Of course, it is best to get as many otos as you can comfortably fit into your aquarium.
-Just keep in mind that you need to be able to feed them all, too!
+Just you need to be able to feed them all, too!

 Are They Aggressive?